-Our call for 6 PhD positions (4 years, fully funded) is published now!
+Our call for 6 PhD positions (4 years, fully funded) is now closed.

 See our Leaflet for a quick overview of the programme

 These are the topics our PhD students currently do their research on and their opinion about this programme:

 The doctoral programme in Sociology and Social Research (SRS) was established in 1981 with the aim of providing state-of-art research training and advanced professional skills in sociology and social research.
 It joined the Doctoral School of Social Sciences in 2011.